 The bell curve appraisal creates doubts in the mind of both managers and employees, who may worry about the possibility of an exit during tough job market conditions.
 This may lead to a loss of morale and further deterioration of job performance.

 Not Suitable for Small Companies

-The bell curve is not suitable for small companies where the number of employees is less than 300.
+The performance review in bell curve is not suitable for small companies where the number of employees is less than 300.
 With fewer employees, the categorization cannot be done properly, and the results are mostly erroneous.